wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

 to perform some complex genomic analysis can be organized as a bioinformatics workflow).
 In practice, **the tasks are stand-alone executable programs that read in input files and produce output files**.
 A file produced as output by one task can be required as input for another task.
-Consequently, a workflow is a **DAG of tasks** where edges are file dependencies (see the [Multi Core
-Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing) in which we already discussed dependencies between tasks).
+Consequently, a workflow is a **DAG of tasks** where edges are file dependencies (see the [Depencies tab of the Multi Core Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing/#/dependencies) in which we already discussed dependencies between tasks).

 There are two typical "rules of execution" in practice: